git-afsantos/haros/README.md

     compile_db: '/home/me/ros/ws/build'
 ```

 Finally, you need to perform some initialisation operations.
-These operations include downloading a basic set of analysis plugins.
 Do so with:

 ```bash
 haros init